ibm-s390-linux/s390-tools/README.md

    Make DASDs, SCSIs, NVMes or tapes bootable for system IPL or system dump.

  * zgetdump:
-   Retrieve system dumps from either tapes or DASDs.
+   Retrieve system dumps from either tapes, DASDs, SCSIs or NVMes.

  * qetharp:
    Read and flush the ARP cache on OSA Express network cards.